vert-x/mod-mysql-postgresql/README.md

 * `connection` - The database you want to use.
 Defaults to `PostgreSQL`.
 * `host` - The host of the database.
 Defaults to `localhost`.
 * `port` - The port of the database.
 Defaults to `5432` for PostgreSQL and `3306` for MySQL.
+* `maxPoolSize` - The number of connections that may be kept open.
+Defaults to `10`.
 * `username` - The username to connect to the database.
 Defaults to `postgres` for PostgreSQL and `root` for MySQL.
 * `password` - The password to connect to the database.
 Default is not set, i.e. it uses no password.
 * `database` - The name of the database you want to connect to.
 Defaults to `test`.